eel3/isbnutil/README.md

 Cygwin, Linux, Mac OS X.

-isbnutil is shell script (sh), and so probably work fine on other Unix-like environment.
+isbnutil is shell script (sh), and so probably works fine on other Unix-like environment.

 Set up
 ------